 ‘Harry Potter and the Prisoner of Azkaban‘ is considerably darker and grittier in tone.
 A natural transition into a ‘coming of age’ saga, ‘Harry Potter and the Prisoner of Azkaban‘ builds into the required environment for future books to develop on.
 There are several interesting themes that are new to be expected from a Harry Potter book.
 ‘Harry Potter and the Prisoner of Azkaban‘ delves deeper into Harry’s psyche and portrays a lot of emotional turmoil he goes through, something that was not explicitly shown in previous books.

 Harry Potter and the Prisoner of Azkaban Themes

-The dementors first appear on the train and their presence makes Harry faints before which he hears a woman scream and sees a flash of green light.
-He later reasons it to be an old memory of his mother’s death in the hands of Voldemort.
-His innermost fears and painful memories are poured out whenever the dementors appear, just like most of our innermost fears and pain that resurface whenever we are in a difficult situation despite there being no correlation to any of fears and worries.
+The dementors first appear on the train, and their presence makes Harry faint, before which he hears a woman scream and sees a flash of green light.
+He later reasons it to be an old memory of his mother’s death at the hands of Voldemort.
+His innermost fears and painful memories are poured out whenever the dementors appear, just like most of our innermost fears and pain that resurface whenever we are in a difficult situation, despite there being no correlation to any of our fears and worries.

 Triumph over Fear

 However, Harry learns to triumph over his initial fears.
-He learns to cast a Patronus charm and eventually learns to ward off the dementors whenever they come towards him.
-Finally, he saves himself, and his godfather Sirius from a hoard of about a hundred dementors with a very powerful Patronus that most adult wizards would find difficult to cast.
+He learns to cast a Patronus charm and eventually learns to ward off the dementors whenever they come toward him.
+Finally, he saves himself and his godfather Sirius from a hoard of about a hundred dementors with a very powerful Patronus that most adult wizards would find difficult to cast.